 Air travels.
 That means polluted air can blow in from near and far.
 Lucky for us, many people work hard to clean up the air.
 Car makers build engines that pollute less.
 Laws regulate industrial waste disposal.
 Many people-including farmers-are making electricity from cleaner, renewable energy sources instead of coal or petroleum.
 They are using solar power, wind and field crops as energy sources for our cars, homes and factories.
 It all adds up to cleaner air!

 Thanks Plants!

-For more on soils see: www.nrcs.usda.gov/feature/education
+www.nrcs.usda.gov/feature/education